Home-modules/docs/architecture.md

 Room controllers can be of different types.
 One example is the Arduino (Serial) room controller which is an Arduino board connected to the hub with a USB cable.

+The hub itself may also act as a room controller, provided it has suitable IO ports and a plugin.

 ## Devices